Austin-TheTrueShinobi/pico_w-wifi-controller-data/README.md

-# Makefile for pico_w-wifi-controller-data project
+# Project for utilizing communication protocols on the Pico-W

 **Project Description:**